j-jacobson/buzzmasters/README.md

 ### Generate Buzz on reddit

 This is a Reddit bot that automatically posts and comments on Reddit using OpenAI's GPT-3 language model.
 The bot selects a random product and a random subreddit related to the product, then posts and comments in the subreddit.
+You can have any number of bots and the software will split the load between them.
+You can set the hourly or daily rate of posting, and modify the topics to be injected along with the targetted subreddits.

 ## NOTE: